Skip to main content

 5. Copy and paste the example code below into the Shader Code attribute.

-7. Click the + button to create a new uniform.
-Choose Add Double 2 (float2).
+7. Click the + button to create a new uniform and choose Add Double 2 (float2).

-You should see a blue flame appear on the Rectangle.
-You can now start to play with connecting Behaviours (Noise, Sound etc) into each of the inputs.
-Try connecting a Frame Behaviour to the Time uniform.😎
+A blue flame will appear on the Rectangle.
+Try connecting a Behaviour (Noise, Sound etc) into an input.
+For example, connect a Frame Behaviour to the Time uniform. 😎

 float noise(vec3 p) //Thx to Las^Mercury